Speculative Prefilling

 This is because, in the Tabracadabra setting, the context is an order of magnitude larger than what’s generated.
 For that demo example, I’m retrieving all of my past emails, screenshots of me in similar settings, etc. etc. We end up in a setting where the context can be 20x-30x larger than the text that’s actually generated.

-On top of that, the actual sampling speed isn’t really a big interaction bottleneck.
-Users can early-interrupt sampling and work from a partial autocomplete; but we can’t partially remove parts of the context.
+On top of that, the actual decode speed isn’t really a big interaction bottleneck.
+Users can early-interrupt decoding and work from a partial autocomplete; but we can’t partially remove parts of the context.
 And the completion animation looks cool!

 Speculative Prefilling

-Here’s the idea: if we have a reasonable idea of what the user will do next, then we can speculate and kick off the prefill stage with candidate contexts!
-Then when a user presses tab, we can start the decode phase.
+Here’s the idea: if we have a user model that can predict what a user will do next, we can use those predictions to retrieve relevant context ahead of time—and prefill the KV cache before the user ever triggers autocomplete.
 This is the same intuition behind speculative decoding (pre-generate tokens that might get used, and accept or reject them later) except here we’re speculating over the prefill rather than the decode.
 That’s it!
 Here’s a comparison video:

+We define user models as models that are predictive: they tell us what a user will do next.
+How do we get a good user model?
 Under the hood, we use ideas from two of my papers (access to a user model, see GUM and NAP).
-With a user model pθ, we can predict what a user will do next given some context.
-The rough algorithm follows:
+In NAP specifically, we introduce LongNAP, a user model that predicts what a user will do next given their full multimodal interaction history (screenshots, keystrokes, clicks).
+LongNAP operates in two phases:

 Systems and User Models